MagaluCloud/magalu/mgc/cli/docs/load-balancer/network-backends/replace.md

 -h, --help                                       help for replace
     --load-balancer-id uuid                      load_balancer_id: ID of the attached Load Balancer (required) --panic-threshold number                     Panic Threshold: Minimum percentage of failed upstreams that load balancer will consider to give an alert (range: 0 - 100)
+    --port integer                               The port number associated with the network interface
 ```

 ## Global Flags: